ThreatConnect-Inc/tcex/docs/src/batch.rst

 Group Interface 3
 -----------------
-The third interface accept the raw data formatted as a dictionary.
+The third interface accepts the raw data formatted as a dictionary.
 This method requires that an xid be provided.
 All metadata should be included with in the data.

 .. code-block:: python
     :linenos: